loco-choco/TranspilerHandbook/transpiler.md

 ret
 ```

-The `nop` OpCodes are used for debugging, so we can ignore them, simplifing our code to this:
+The `nop` OpCodes, as their name _**N**o **Op**eration_ suggests, don't do anything.
+They appear on the debug version of the code to make debugging easier for the debugger, so we can ignore them, simplifing our code to this:
 ```CSharp
 ldstr     "Hello Transpiling!"
 call      void [mscorlib]System.Console::WriteLine(string)